 3. Deck Boats

-Deck Boats are types of boats that are similar to Bowriders.
+Deck boats are similar to bowriders.
 The hull is usually the most noticeable difference.

 However, Deck boats are less bulky due to their design, making them faster and more adaptable.

-The bow tends to be less pointed and squarer to allow a greater area for sunbathing, fishing, or other activities.
-In addition, Deck boats are difficult to beat for the speed-obsessed family.
+The bow tends to be less pointed and square, allowing a greater area for sunbathing, fishing, or other activities.

 4. Tug Boats